mask cleaning j.agrarmo

 The frieze has baffled archaeologists as to just what it may represent.
 Some believe it could have astronomical connotations relating to the Zodiac.
 Others think that the figures may represent spirit companions, or that it is a depiction related to the Underworld or other ritual events.

 A small structural group has recently received some attention.
 Structure 6 has been deemed an underground observatory, and dates to the Early Classic Period (200-600 CE).
 It is located at the end of a sacbe about .56 miles/900 meters due east of the main pyramid, Structure 1, on Calle 8.
 The temple is situated on the east side of a large, low terrace about 70 feet/21 meters square.
 The temple is set on its own small, raised platform base with a west facing staircase, and consists of two chambers, one behind the other.
 The circular chamber is entered from the front chamber via a narrow doorway, and leads down to ground level.
 During the equinox the Sun enters through an opening in the stone roof and displays no shadow to those gathered below.
 Venus has also been associated with this structure as certain orientations of maximum elongation of the planet conform to its physical layout.

 A most intriguing and rewarding site.

 welcome to the mayan ruins website .

-structure 1A steve mellard
+structure 1B south side steve mellard